bakamarudasi/monster_rpg_project/README/README_EN.md

 - Basic equipment crafting has been added.
 Use collected items to craft simple weapons and armor.
 - Some monsters now evolve once they reach certain levels.
 - Monsters can also be fused with special items to create entirely new creatures.
+- A unified `/synthesize_action/<user_id>` API now handles both monster fusion and item fusion.
+The synthesis web page uses a modal dialog to choose the base monster and material.
 - The web interface provides a battle log page showing the results of your last fight.
 - A dedicated login form lets you authenticate with your username and password.
 - Monster HP and MP are now stored when you save so battles can resume exactly